GandhiCloudLab/ibm-container-registry/03-access-image-in-app/readme.md

 ### 4. Install the app

-We are going to install this app in OCP cluster residing in different account, not in the same account where container registry is there.
+Install this app in OCP cluster residing in different account, not in the same account where container registry is there.

 1. Goto to the folder `install`